Astitva0409/SoC-Design-and-Planning/README.md

 # Now that the design is prepped and ready, we can run synthesis using the command
 run_synthesis
 ```
+Once the preparation is complete, a new directory with the current date will be generated within the “runs” folder.
+Inside this directory, all the necessary subdirectories for storing results, reports, and other relevant data will be created.
+The preparation step involves the following actions for the picorv32a design within the openLANE flow:

+**Directory Structure Setup:**

+A new directory structure is created to organize the design files.
+This structure includes subdirectories for different components (e.g., results, reports).

+- LEF Merging:
+The technology LEF (.tlef) and cell LEF (.lef) files are merged into a unified format.The technology LEF contains layer information (such as metal layers), while the cell LEF contains cell informations.

+- Design Placement:
+All design-related files are placed under the designs directory.

+This ensures that the necessary files are organized and accessible during subsequent steps.

+ `config.tcl`	  contains the configurations used by openLANE
+ `src`  contains verilog files and constraints file

 Screenshots of running the commands